 When selecting a bankruptcy attorney for our clients, we also take into consideration the potential costs of the entire process.
 Attorney fees are of great importance to ensure one does not incur additional debts in the form of attorney’s fees.
 Bankruptcy fees vary depending on the attorney pursuing the case.
 Whether individuals file for a Chapter 7 or Chapter 13 also affects the fee amount.

 Cheap is not always the best option.
-But high fees, on the other hand, does not always correlate to better representation.
+But high fees, on the other hand, do not always correlate to better representation.
 Striking a balance between cost and the kind of representation one needs is of great importance for a better outcome.

 Reliability: Will the attorney file everything needed in time?